Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Burn disease - a set of violations of the functions of various organs and systems arising from extensive burns.
-Burn disease has the following periods: burn shock, acute burn toxemia, a period of purulent-septic complications and convalescence.
+Burn disease is a set of dysfunctions of various organs and systems that occur as a result of extensive burns.
+Burn disease has the following periods: burn shock, acute burn toxemia, the period of purulent-septic complications and convalescence.

-Acute Toxemia
+Acute toxemia

 Period of purulent-septic complications